-Component Operation Link to Strategy Annual Fee The Board has set three levels of fees: one for a director and additional levels for the chair of the Audit Committee and the chair of the Board.
+Policy table Component Operation Link to Strategy Annual Fee The Board has set three levels of fees: one for a director and additional levels for the chair of the Audit Committee and the chair of the Board.
 The approval of shareholders would be required to increase the aggregate limit of £400,000 for directors' remuneration, set out in the Company's Articles.
 The fee has been benchmarked against companies of a similar size in the sector, having regard to the time commitment and expected contribution to the role.

-Additional Service Fee The Company's Articles provide that if any director shall perform or render any special duties or services outside his ordinary duties as a director, he may be paid such reasonable additional fees as may be considered appropriate offers flexibility for a director to be awarded additional remuneration to adequately compensate a director for any special services or services outside his ordinary duties where this is considered appropriate for the effective functioning of Other Benefits The Company's Articles provide that directors are entitled to be reimbursed for reasonable expenses incurred by them in connection with the performance of their duties and attendance at Board and General Meetings. or in furtherance of, the Company's aims.
-In line with market practice, the Company will reimburse directors for expenses to ensure that they are able to carry out their duties effectively.
+Additional Service Fee The Company's Articles provide that if any director shall perform or render any special duties or services outside his ordinary duties as a director, he may be paid such reasonable additional fees as may be considered appropriate offers flexibility for a director to be awarded additional remuneration to adequately compensate a director for any special services or services outside his ordinary duties where Other Benefits The Company's Articles provide that directors are entitled to be reimbursed for reasonable expenses incurred by them in connection with the performance of their duties and attendance at Board and General In line with market practice, the Company will reimburse directors for expenses to ensure that they are able to carry out their duties effectively.